Attica-oss/calc/README.md

 Column names become part of the table's static schema and therefore must be literal text.

-Column names are case-insensitive for lookup.
+Column names are case-sensitive for lookup.

 ---